The national median salary has changed

-In September 2020 it was announced that the national median salary had risen from $25.50 per to $27.
+In September this year, it was announced that the national median salary had risen from $25.50 per to $27.

-This change will affect migrant workers hoping to bring their family to New Zealand at some point when the opens.
+This change will affect a lot of migrant workers who are hoping to bring their family to New Zealand at some point when the border does open.

-As a result, there is pressure for migrant workers currently earning $25.50 to apply for visas now in order to gain a three-year working visa.
+Therefore, there is a real push for migrant workers who are currently earning $25.50 to apply for their visas now in order to gain a three-year visa.

-Immigration NZ states on their website that they will announce changes to the national median in November each year.
+Immigration NZ state on their website that they will announce changes to the national median in November each year.
 However, the latest salary change was not implemented until the following February.

 Mandatory Employer Accreditation

-The latest we have heard from Immigration NZ is that there are no plans to delay the rollout of mandatory employer accreditation, which is due to become mandatory in 2021 for NZ employers wishing to apply for visas.
+The latest we have heard from Immigration NZ is that there are no plans to delay the role out of mandatory employer accreditation.

-We expect to hear the details on new visa application categories soon with the implementation coming in over the next 6-12 months.
+We expect to hear the details on the new categories shortly with the implementation coming in over the next 6-12 months.

 Labour Market Testing –Work and Income Occupation Lists

-The introduction of occupation lists used by Work and Income is yet another piece of confusing criteria that Immigration NZ has added to their Essential Skills work visa process.
+The introduction of occupation lists used by Work and Income is yet another piece of confusing criteria that Immigration NZ have added to their Essential Skills work visa process.